Intent Statement for RE

 - To develop social, spiritual and emotional skills appropriate to living in a religiously diverse society

 - From EY to KS2 the RE curriculum will align closely to National Curriculum for RE (SACRE).
+We use Jigsaw RE

 - Pupils will be taught skills and knowledge appropriate for their age range, these graduate year on year and teaching and learning will reflect this.